Levira makes a start-up investment

 The digital services company Levira has invested €150,000 in the Estonian start-up Votemo, formerly known as Clappy.
 The money will be used for product development and entry into new markets, with the purpose of bringing interactivity to European TV channels.

 Votemo’s goal is to provide the audience an opportunity to participate in the show and inﬂuence the debates and conversations.
-Voting and commenting solutions, sending questions and emotions to Live studio are just some of the services Votemo is planning to offer.
+Voting and commenting solutions, and sending questions and emotions to Live Studio are just some of the services Votemo is planning to offer.

 Commenting on the investment, Martti Kinkar, development manager for media services at Levira, said: “We believe that cooperation with Votemo will give Levira the opportunity to offer its customers innovative services and attract new customers.
 We will continue our joint exhibitions and joint offers this year”.

-In Votemo TV channels see alternative way for earning extra revenue and keeping the audience’ attention at their content.
+Votemo TV channels see an alternative way for earning extra revenue and keeping the audience’s attention on their content.
 64% of the audience is browsing on a 2nd device while watching TV on a weekly basis.
-It’s likely the users get lost in social media.
+It’s likely that users get lost in social media.
 Votemo helps to reduce the probability of that.

 Dagmar Mäe, co-founder and CEO of Votemo, added: “Direct TV is by nature unique.
 Every live show is a social event that connects the viewer to one mega network.
 Our goal is to give TV viewers the opportunity to speak and express their feelings”.

 Kinkar continued: “Votemo is already cooperating with many media and telecom companies in Estonia and abroad and has won several awards during its ﬁrst year of operation.
 Now that the product is ready and tested, the next step is to win the hearts of major European TV stations and here Levira can help”.